 This festival has been hailed as one of the most important musical events in Ibiza.
 Since the late 80s, jazz fans have been relishing three nights of great jazz music at the Eivissa Jazz Festival.
 Over the years, the festival has grown to performances of some jazz greats and promising young talent.
 The festival also doubles as an art show related to the musical genre.

-Lovers of electronic music must make time to attend the International Music Summit (IMS) Ibiza.
+If you love electronic music, you must make time to attend the International Music Summit (IMS) Ibiza.
 Thousands of electronic music professionals from around the world gather for this three-day electronic dance music conference to discuss the future of this genre.
 IMS has gained a reputation over the past decade as one of the most important conferences in the world.
 And of course, IMS is not IMS without the end of the week celebratory bash.

 The party season really gets underway with club opening parties in May and the season starts to wind down the first week of October with closing parties.
 As May nears its end, most of the super clubs are open and in full swing.
 The last week of May is when most venues host their famous opening parties.
 Closing parties begin at the end of September.